LA1TV

 LA1TV (officially the Lancaster University Students' Union Television Station, often simply LA1) is a non-profit student television station at Lancaster University.
 It is a constitutional part of the Lancaster University Students' Union, but is run as an independent student society.
 Some of LA1's current programmes include Sugar TV and the FTO (full time officers of the students union) catchup.
-LA1TV is currently ran by Station Manager Eve Harding.
+LA1TV is currently run by Station Manager Lucas Abbott.